Success with errors in Go: stack traces and metadata

 These will create an error with a stack trace.
 Wrapping functions (see next sections) will automatically add a stack trace as well.

 I am told errors don't have traces because that this would have a negative performance impact.
 However, in almost all of my usage of Go, when an error is returned performance is no longer a concern.
 Sometimes when errors can alter performance that indicates an error is being returned for what is a normal condition rather than an error condition.
 An example of this is read APIs returning EOF.
 Certainly there are some cases where performance needs to be optimized on an error path.
-And below we see an example where a stack trace would not be helpful.
-In these cases, one can still use standard APIs that don't add stack traces.
+It's worth noting that the Zig language has figured out how to further minimize the impact of collecting error traces and allows them to be turned off in release builds.
+Below we also see an example where a stack trace would not be helpful.
+In these cases, one can still use standard APIs that don't add stack traces:

 import stderrors "errors"